 Our analyses demonstrate that destruction of buildings in the tsunami zone will be virtually complete, whether it is an M1 or XXL1 scenario.
 Accordingly, all Oregon coastal communities will need to be prepared to shelter large numbers of people who escape the tsunami.
 The need for shelter is likely to last many weeks until tsunami evacuees can be relocated.
 This will be especially challenging for communities with potentially large numbers of temporary residents, all of whom are unlikely to be able to return to their permanent homes for at least several weeks, given the anticipated disruption to the regional transportation network and fuel supply (ODOT, 2014; ODOE, 2017).
-As demonstrated here, depending on the time of year the number of displaced persons could range from several hundred (e.g., Arch Cape) to thousands (e.g., Seaside, in a worst case summer scenario with every vacancy filled).
+As demonstrated here, depending on the time of year the number of displaced persons could range from a few hundred (e.g., Bay City or Nehalem) to potentially thousands (e.g., Rockaway Beach, Manzanita, and Pacific City, in a worst case summer scenario with every vacancy filled).

 Mass casualties will vary significantly from community to community due to exposure and access to high ground.
-Overall, injuries caused by the tsunami alone were found to be low, averaging about 6% across the coastal communities.
+Overall, injuries caused by the tsunami alone were found to be low, averaging about 6-9% across the coastal communities depending on the scenario.
 This finding is not unexpected because the overwhelming majority of people who are unable to evacuate in time and are caught by the tsunami are killed.
-Combined earthquake and tsunami related injuries presented here could range from several hundred people to ~1,600 people in Clatsop County.
+Combined earthquake and tsunami related injuries presented here could range from several hundred people to ~1,700 people in Tillamook County.
 Given that there are about 483 licensed beds at the 11 coastal hospitals (OSSPAC, 2013), these facilities can be expected to be overwhelmed.
 Aside from a capacity issue, Wang (2018) examined approaches for coastal hospitals to better prepare for Cascadia, including improving building seismic resiliency, establishing a resilience network where knowledge and training could be shared, and evaluating and planning for fuel and water needs.
 In addition to these suggestions, mass care planning is necessary to prepare coastal hospitals for a potential surge in injuries following Cascadia.
 To that end, further work is required to better refine these casualty numbers.